ethikz/enodo-frontend-challengev2/README.md

 # Download, Setup, and submission
-You can either fork this project or clone/download it as a zip file.
+You can either fork this project by clicking on the `Use this Template` button or clone/download it as a zip file.

 For submission you can provide a link to the forked project or send it as a zip file.

 ## Project setup
 - Install [VueCLI](https://cli.vuejs.org/guide/installation.html)